-Completion of the score of Les Troyens (April); further revisions will be made later.
+Completion of the score of Les Troyens (April); further additions revisions will be made later.

 Visit to Baden-Baden in August.
 Bénazet commissions a new opera from Berlioz; the opera will not in fact be written, and two years later Berlioz will write Béatrice et Bénédict instead.

 Berlioz stops in Strasbourg on his way back from Baden-Baden.

 Parts of the Memoirs are serialised in Le Monde illustré, starting in September until September of the following year.

 Publication of Les Grotesques de la Musique (March).

 Visit to Bordeaux, where Berlioz gives a concert (8 June).